UncleRus/esp-idf-lib/examples/lc709203f/default/README.md

 ## Notes

-Adafruit Feather esp32s3 is used to test.
-It requires to set GPIO7 as HIGH output to enable I2C pulls up.
+Boards like Adafruit Feather esp32s2/s3 have onboard pullup resistors for I2C, which can be enabled (or disabled) by setting output to HIGH (or LOW).

-You can select board in menuconfig.
+You can configure this feature in Example configuration.

 ## Log